 Quoting from the IMF working paper, several indicators are useful for providing signals and anticipating currency crises, including:

-- International reserves – The credibility of the central bank’s intervention in the foreign exchange market depends on foreign reserves’ position.
+International reserves—The credibility of the central bank’s intervention in the foreign exchange market depends on the position of foreign reserves.
 High foreign exchange reserves make the central bank more credible.

-- Export performance – Exports are a major source of entry for foreign currencies.
-High exports increase the supply of foreign currency and foreign reserves.
-It is useful not only for covering import payments but also for intervention in the forex market.
+Export performance—Exports are a major source of entry for foreign currencies.
+High exports increase the supply of foreign currency and foreign reserves, which is useful not only for covering import payments but also for intervention in the forex market.

-- Fiscal deficit – A high deficit increases government debt.
+Fiscal deficit – A high deficit increases government debt.
 To pay off debt, the government finances it through seigniorage (printing money).
-That will likely lead to uncontrolled inflation, increasing distrust of the domestic currency.
+That will likely lead to uncontrolled inflation and increasing distrust of the domestic currency.

 The possible solutions to the currency crisis